 - “ordinarily resident” in Scotland.

-The draft Bill does not include a definition of ordinary residence.
+Who could apply?The draft Bill does not include a definition of ordinary residence.
 In the absence of a specific definition, the explanation of what it means to be “ordinarily resident” provided by the Scottish Government Health Directorate in guidance from 2013 may give a reasonable idea of what is intended (this appears to be the most detailed discussion of the term in any recent Scottish Government guidance).
 Referring to the use of the term “ordinarily resident” in secondary legislation relating to health care, dating from 1991, it says (at paras 6 to 9):